adambennett/Balatro-DeckCreator/README.md

 ## Introduction

 Deck Creator is a small tool for the game Balatro that allows users to create, save, load, and even share custom decks.

 I'm open to suggestions and contributions!
+Please feel free to create a PR or message me on Discord.

 ## Requirements

-Requires Steamodded v0.6.2+
+- Balatro 1.0.0c (or newer)
+- Steamodded v0.9.8 (or newer)

+## How to Install
+- Head over to the releases page: [releases](https://github.com/adambennett/Balatro-DeckCreator/releases/latest)
+- Download the .zip archive provided
+- Extract the contents of the downloaded zip directly into your mods folder
+- The result should be a directory at the path: ../Mods/Deck Creator/
+- Under this 'Deck Creator' folder you should see a handful of Lua files, an 'assets' directory, and a 'Custom Decks' directory

 ## How to Use